 - To keep the audio at its current pitch while the speed or duration changes, check Maintain Audio Pitch.

-- To keep the clips following the changing clips adjacent to them, click Ripple Edit, Shifting Trailing Clips.
+- To keep the clips following the changing clips next to them, click Ripple Edit, Shifting Trailing Clips.

 The Rate Stretch tool provides a quick method to change the duration of a clip in the Timeline while simultaneously change the clip's speed to fit the duration.

-For example, you might have a gap in your sequence of a specific length and you want to fill that gap with some speed-altered media.
-You may not care so much about the speed of the video, you just need to make sure it fills that gap at whatever speed it needs to be.
-Rate stretch takes the guess work out by allowing you to stretch or compress the speed to the per centage needed.
+For example, you have a gap in your sequence of a specific length and you want to fill that gap with some speed-altered media.
+You do not care so much about the speed of the video, make sure it fills that gap at whatever speed it has to be.
+Rate stretch allows you to stretch or compress the speed to the percentage needed.

 You can change a clip’s speed to fit a duration using the Rate Stretch tool in Premiere Pro.
 Select the Rate Stretch tool and drag either edge of a clip in a Timeline panel.